WPCD-Workflows/documentation/source/old/isip/public/xml/isip_kepler.rst

    gateway
    node.
 Delete .kepler and try again!
-3. If Kepler dies, the core dump can be enormous - 1.6GB seen with an ITM test workflow.
+3. If Kepler dies, the core dump can be enormous - 1.6GB seen with an EU-IM test workflow.
 To find core files in your home directory tree do
    ::

       find ~/ -name 'core.*'